-Although the College does not maintain dormitory facilities, students who are relocating and must arrange their own housing may contact the student services department to request a list of community resources.
+Although the College does not maintain dormitory facilities, students who are relocating and must arrange their own housing may contact the Dean of Education or program director to request a list of community resources.

 SIGNIFICANT MEDICAL CONDITIONS

 Fortis College encourages students to promptly report significant medical conditions to the respective program director to prevent danger to the student's health.
 Fortis College encourages students to obtain written clearance from their physician, specifically citing any no restrictions on activity or weightlifting, and to report such restrictions immediately to the student's program director and instructor.